dbmi-bgm/magma/docs/wfl_parser.rst

     # input is a list of inputs, up to 3-dimensions
     inputs = [[['file_1', 'file_2'], ['file_3', 'file_4']]]

-    # end steps, is a list of the final steps for the workflow run
+    # end steps, is a list of the final step-workflows for the workflow run
     end_steps = ['step_5', 'step_6']

     # run wfl_obj.write_wfl_run